goblimey/films/README.md

 go install github.com/goblimey/films
 ```

 The only part of that which is specific to UNIX or Linux is running setenv.sh.
 That adds the current directory to the GOPATH, and the bin directory to the PATH.
+(The "." at the start of that line is a command and is required.)

 If you are running under Windows you can do the same by hand, something like this: